 Summary Synthesis

 Hypomonḗ leads us in a pathway of continual repentance (metánoia) throughout all the trials of this life unto the Final Judgment.
-That is to say, it continually changes (metá) and refines our framework of understanding (noiéō) enabling us to more clearly see that every hardship and trial (thlîpsis) that we experience becomes the very means of working this salvation deeper and deeper into our person, as the Holy Spirit is poured into our hearts, Who is given unto us for our good and for the good of the other.
+That is to say, it continually changes (metá) and refines our framework of understanding (noiéō) enabling us to more clearly see that every hardship and trial (thlîpsis) that we experience will become the very means of working this salvation deeper and deeper into our person, as the Holy Spirit pours the love of God into our hearts through all of it.

 Detailed Analysis